Kürdəxanı: History

 Kurdakhany was one of settlements which were not affected by March Day events.
 Due to armed resistance with local qochu.
+In the 1886 official census 1270 ethnic tats were living here.
+According to Sara Ashurbeyli, the name of Kurdakhany referenced the ethnic Kurds.

 Quarters

 Kurdakhany is located on northern side of Absheron peninsula, highest altitude above sea level, rich with salt lakes and mud volcanos.
 Municipality is divided into three quarters: Old quarter, New quarter and gardens.

 Old quarter

 Old quarter is oldest part of Kurdakhany.
 A local school, kindergarten, Juma mosque is located on this quarter.

 New quarter

 New quarter is located on western side of municipality and mostly consists of post-Soviet houses on former sovkhoz lands.
 Inhabitants are mostly refugees from Karabakh as well as non-local population which came from nearby municipalities.

 Gardens

 Locals have additional lands seaside, which are called "Ləhiş bağları" (Lahij gardens).
 A mosque exists in gardens quarter which was built by local inhabitants in the 19th century, besides a khanqah of an Ahi Brotherhood which was built in 1448.